vmware-labs/vmware-image-builder-action/README.md

 * `{SHA_ARCHIVE}`: Points to the HEAD of the change that has triggered the workflow, either from the main branch or a pull request.

+## Enabling debug logging

+Sometimes the Github Action experiences problems, but the workflow logs do not provide enough information to figure out why it is not working as expected.
+In this case, it is possible to enable additional debug logging.

+To enable step debug logging, you must set the following secret in the repository that contains the workflow: `ACTIONS_STEP_DEBUG` to `true`.

 ## Contributing

 The vmware-image-builder-action project team welcomes contributions from the community.
 Before you start working with vmware-image-builder-action, please